tale-toul/OCP4UPIAWS/README.md

    dns_domain_ID="Z00659431CO1O47AE0285"
    infra_name = "clover-v5fgv"
    ```
 1. Get the encoded certificate authority to be used by the master instances.
-This is the long string located in the master ignition file **master.ign** and looks like this:
+This is the long string located in the master ignition file **clover/master.ign** and looks like this:

-   `data:text/plain;charset=utf-8;base64,LS0tLS1CRUdJTiBDRVJUSUZJQ0<...long string of characters..>==`
+   `data:text/plain;charset=utf-8;base64,LS0tLS1CRUdJTiBDRVJUSUZJQ0<..long string of characters..>==`

    This long string must be assigned to the variable **master_ign_CA** in the variables assigment file created before: